Indian Police Service: Instances by state

-Violence against women and sexual misconduct

-Some IPS officers have been implicated in cases of domestic violence, assaulting women, and sexual misconduct.
+Andhra Pradesh (Andhra Pradesh Police)

+Nidigattu Sanjay (1996 batch IPS; former CID chief)

+Suspended on December 4, 2024, for misappropriating ₹1.76 crore via manipulated tenders for the AGNI-NOC portal and SC/ST program; charges against PCA and IPC for breaches of trust.
+ACB FIR filed December 25, 2023, suspension extended to May 2025, per Review Committee recommendation.
+The Supreme Court dismissed anticipatory bail in July 2025.

+Assam (Assam Police)

+Gaurav Upadhyay (2012-batch IPS; former SP Karbi Anglong)

+Charged in June 2025 for POSCO charges regarding sexual harassment of a minor; the CID chargesheet led to court proceedings highlighting abuse of power.

 Women in the Indian Police Service

+Women had previously been limited to supervisory roles in the Central Armed Police Forces.
+The parliamentary Committee on Empowerment of Women recommended greater roles for women in the CAPF.
+In accordance with this recommendation, the Ministry of Home Affairs mandated preferential treatment for women in paramilitary constabularies and later declared that women could be combat officers in all five Central Armed Police Forces.
+The Union Home Minister announced that female representation in the CRPF and Central Industrial Security Force would be 15 percent and five percent in the Border Security Force, Indo-Tibetan Border Police and Sashastra Seema Bal.
+On 5 January 2016, it was decided that 33 percent of CRPF and CISF constabulary posts would be reserved for women in the CRPF and the CISF, and 14-15 percent in the BSF, SSB and ITBP.

 In 1972, Kiran Bedi became the first woman Indian Police Service officer and was the only woman in a batch of 80 IPS officers, she joined the AGMUT Cadre.
 She was followed by Jija Madhavan Harisingh in 1975, who became the first woman Indian Police Service officer from South-India (Karnataka cadre) and she remained in service for 36 years before retirement in 2011 as Director General of Police (DGP), and Kanchan Chaudhary Bhattacharya, the second woman IPS officer belonging to the 1973 Batch, becoming the first woman director general of police of a state in India when she was appointed DGP of Uttarakhand Police.

 In 1992, Asha Sinha, a 1982 Batch IPS officer, became the first woman commandant in the paramilitary forces of India when she was posted as commandant, Central Industrial Security Force in Mazagon Dock Shipbuilders and she remained in service for 34 years before retirement in 2016 as the director general of police (DGP).
 In 2018, an IPS officer Archana Ramasundaram of 1980 Batch became the first woman to become the director general of police of a Central Armed Police Force as DG, Sashastra Seema Bal.

 In 2021, Kalpana Saxena replaced Yogesh Singh as the commandant of 47 battalion of PAC, Ghaziabad.

 In 2023, Nina Singh became the director general of the Central Industrial Security Force.